-- a. consulting for outside agencies; and

-- b. activities on fee-for-service contracts;

-- c. overload teaching assignments; and

-- d. winter session teaching assignments.

-- e.
+- a. external consulting for and-outside-employment agencies (See Policy 1.500 Consulting, Academic Employment and Other Professional Activities; and - b. activities on fee-for-service contracts; - c. overload teaching assignments; and - d. winter session teaching assignments. - e.
 DELO contracts that include outside-of-effort agreements such as developing and delivering online and independent learning courses, dual credit academic liaisons, cohort program coordination, and non-credit training and facilitation.